marzeq/raspi-arch-linux/README.md

 sudo dd if=archlinuxarm-rpi.img of=/dev/sdX bs=4M status=progress
 ```

+#### Using Raspberry Pi Imager

+Alternatively, you can use the Raspberry Pi Imager to flash the image to the SD card.
+Simply select the "Use custom" option and choose the `archlinuxarm-rpi.img` file.

+### Boot the Raspberry Pi as a test

 Technically, you should be able to boot your Raspberry Pi with the SD card at this point.
+Boot into the system and check if you can get into the login prompt and/or SSH into the system (default username is `alarm` and password is `alarm`).

-However, the root partition will not be resized to fill the entire SD card and you will not be able to perform a system upgrade.
+However, there is one issue: the root partition will not be resized to fill the entire SD card and you will not be able to perform a system upgrade.
 To fix this, follow the next section.

 ### Resize the root partition

-To resize the root partition to fill the entire SD card using a software like `parted`:
+To resize the root partition to fill the entire SD card using a software like `parted`, follow these steps on a different Linux machine from the Raspberry Pi:

 ```bash
 sudo parted /dev/sdX